Skip to main content

 Outcome-based programs are directly linked to your biological data.
 To earn the incentive, you must attain or maintain a specific health outcome.
 This often involves meeting targets for metrics like Body Mass Index (BMI), blood pressure, or cholesterol levels.

 Because these outcomes can be difficult or medically inadvisable for some individuals to achieve, the rules for these programs are the most rigorous.
-A must be made available to any individual who does not meet the initial standard, regardless of whether they have a medical condition.
+A reasonable alternative must be made available to any individual who does not meet the initial standard, regardless of whether they have a medical condition.

 The Mandate for a Reasonable Alternative Standard